๐ŸฆนIntro to Law and Legal Process

 Why This Matters

-Every legal argument you'll encounter—whether in a courtroom, on an exam, or in real life—traces back to a source of law.
-Understanding where law comes from isn't just academic trivia; it's the foundation for determining which rules apply, which authority wins when laws conflict, and how legal change actually happens.
-You're being tested on your ability to identify hierarchy, origin, and function—knowing not just what these sources are, but how they interact and which one controls in any given situation.
+Every legal argument you'll encounter traces back to a source of law.
+Understanding where law comes from is the foundation for determining which rules apply, which authority wins when laws conflict, and how legal change actually happens.
+You're being tested on your ability to identify hierarchy, origin, and function for each source.

-Think of sources of law as a layered system where some sources trump others, some fill gaps left by others, and some only exist because another source authorized them.
-When you study this material, don't just memorize definitions—know what makes each source legitimate, who creates it, and where it falls in the pecking order.
-That's what separates a surface-level answer from one that demonstrates real legal reasoning.
+Sources of law form a layered system where some sources trump others, some fill gaps left by others, and some only exist because another source authorized them.
+Don't just memorize definitions.
+Know what makes each source legitimate, who creates it, and where it falls in the pecking order.
+That's what separates a surface-level answer from one that shows real legal reasoning.

 Primary Written Sources: The Hierarchy of Enacted Law